abdoulsn/abdoulsn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I'm a student
 - 🌱 I’m currently learning data science and cloud architecture
 - 📫 For Job: [Curriculum](https://abdoulsn.github.io)
 <!--